HiIamJeff/project-bank-credit/README.md

 > All datasets are from Brown Datathon 2020 event and the actual zip9 value has been coded.
 The datasets are only for educational purposes and are not intended for other purposes.

 ### Instruction
 For anyone who is interested in trying this repo themselves, [the Google Drive folder](https://drive.google.com/drive/u/0/folders/1D-DVKXOFfkN1QkwV8PZ2h83AL8wA6Rov) has sample data.
-It is the same data but with only 1% of the records.
+It is the same data but with only roughly 1% of the records (zip codes only within New York City).
 Please place them following the Folder Structure section.
 Though the small data volume may not fully utilize these frameworks, it is still a good starting ground and can be replicated with other big data project.

 Please use requirement.txt to create a virtual environment with Python 3.9+ and set up Spark on your machine.
 For actual Spark application, it is best to run this with Standalone mode (setting up Spark driver/worker, submitting jobs to launch the application)